PixarAnimationStudios/OpenUSD/docs/glossary.rst

 <#usdglossary-composition>`_, as the strongest layer in the stage's `Root
 LayerStack <#usdglossary-rootlayerstack>`_, and can possess its own `SubLayers
 <#usdglossary-sublayers>`_.
 Session layers generally embody "application state",
-and, if saved, would saved as part of application state rather than as part of the data set they modify. :ref:`toolset:usdview` creates a sesssion layer, into which are targeted all `VariantSet <#usdglossary-variantset>`_ selections, `vis/invis <#usdglossary-visibility>`_ opinions, and `activation/deactivation
+and, if saved, would be saved as part of application state rather than as part of the data set they modify. :ref:`toolset:usdview` creates a sesssion layer, into which are targeted all `VariantSet <#usdglossary-variantset>`_ selections, `vis/invis <#usdglossary-visibility>`_ opinions, and `activation/deactivation
 <#usdglossary-active-inactive>`_ operations provided by the GUI.
 In keeping with
 the view of session-layer as application state rather than asset data, :usdcpp:`UsdStage::Save` **does not save its stage's session layer(s)**.

+To edit content in a session layer, get the layer's edit target using :usdcpp:`stage->GetEditTargetForLocalLayer(stage->GetSessionLayer())
+<UsdStage::GetEditTargetForLocalLayer>` and set that target in the stage by
+calling :usdcpp:`UsdStage::SetEditTarget` or creating a :usdcpp:`UsdEditContext`.

 .. _usdglossary-specializes: